What Are The Applying Steps Of a J-1 Visa For Teachers?

 Any information that shows your intention to return to your country after completing the program.
 It could include proof of ties to your family or community or proof of property.

 Be sure to check with your consulate or embassy to confirm the documents you need when applying for a J-1 visa.
-The applying steps may be different based on your situation.
+The J1 visa step-by-step process may be different based on your situation.
 So, perform all the steps before your interview.

 Step#7: Attend the interview